Access to electricity worldwide

 Energy productivity (%)Download more data (.xls)

-The Polish economy uses almost 70 million toe of energy a year, the largest part of which (32%) is consumed by transport, followed by the households sector (28%), industry (23%), commercial and public services (11%) and others (6%).
+The energy use by entities in Poland equals approx.70 million, the largest part of which (32%) is consumed by transport, followed by the households sector (28%), industry (23%), commercial and public services (11%) and others (6%).
 This structure of energy consumption resembles that of the average EU energy consumption.
 Since 2010, the annual consumption of energy by the Polish economy has increased by 8% (while in the EU, it has fallen by 4%), this figure including the growth of energy consumption in transport (by 30%) and in industry (by 21%).
 On the other hand, the amount of energy used by the services and household sectors has fallen in Poland since 2010 (by 10% and 12%, respectively).
 In the EU, the average energy consumption has decreased in the same period in the majority of sectors of the economy except for transport.

 Final energy consumption by sector (%)Download more data (.xls)